nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Step 4.
 The `Ui` calls `UiCommand#execute(MainWindow)`, which calls the relevant method(s) in `MainWindow` required to display the new project.

+#### Design Considerations

+##### Aspect: How to store and pass around UI related instructions

+* **Alternative 1 (current choice):** Encapsulate instructions using `UiCommand` Object.
+    * Pros:
+        * Design allows behaviour of `Ui` to be extended without (or with minimal) changes to the `Ui` and `CommandResult`.
+        * `UiCommand` encapsulates all information needed to execute the instruction (e.g. index of project).

+    * Cons:
+        * Many classes required.

+* **Alternative 2 (implementation used in AB3):** Store instructions in `CommandResult` as boolean fields.
+    * Pros:
+        * Easy to implement.
+        * Minimal changes needed if the new instruction is a combination of already existing instructions as the already existing boolean fields can be set to true.
+    * Cons:
+        * `Ui` and `CommandResult` are not closed to modification.
+A new instruction might require the addition of fields to `CommandResult` (to store instructions and related data) as well as a new conditional statement in `Ui` to handle the new instruction.

 ### \[Proposed\] Undo/redo feature

 #### Proposed Implementation